 SHAFR first published a magisterial, two-volume guide to the literature in the history of American foreign relations in 2003 as American Foreign Relations: A Guide to the Literature, and updated it with an online version beginning in 2007.
 Initially compiled by Robert L. Beisner of American University and 32 contributing editors, the second edition had 40 editors under the supervision of Thomas W. Zeiler, of the University of Colorado Boulder.
 The Guide contained over 20,000 annotated entries, arranged in 32 chapters.

-In 2014, the SHAFR Council appointed Alan McPherson of Oklahoma State University (from Fall 2017, at Temple University) as Guide editor, overseeing production of the revised (third) edition of the Guide published online and in paper form by Brill, renamed as The SHAFR Guide.
+In 2014, the SHAFR Council appointed Alan McPherson of Oklahoma State University (from Fall 2017, at Temple University) as Guide editor, overseeing production of the revised (third) edition of the Guide published online by Brill, renamed as The SHAFR Guide.

 The SHAFR Guide Online: An Annotated Bibliography of U.S. Foreign Relations since 1600 is a near-comprehensive, 2.1 million-word online annotated bibliography of historical work covering the entire span of U.S. foreign relations.
 It aims to jump-start the research of both students from high school to graduate school as well as the most advanced scholars.
 The SHAFR Guide Online, created by the Society for Historians of American Foreign Relations (SHAFR) and helmed by General Editor Alan McPherson, should be the first place to which researchers turn when establishing a bibliography, whether it be about US-Latin American relations in the 19th century, World War II, or US-China/East Asia relations since the Vietnam War.